Adapter Advanced Settings

 It is not recommended to leave this option blank.

 For example, if the value is 5400 seconds (90 minutes), and Axonius identifies an issue with fetching the data and no new data is retrieved for over 90 minutes, Axonius terminates the transaction and continues to the next one.
+A best practice is to set this to 7200 seconds.

 Set as inactive after X failed attempts to connect